Jamezhall/Jammming/README.md

 - Remove Song from Custom Playlist — users can remove a track from their playlist by selecting a `-` sign on the right side of the track's display container.
 - Change Playlist Title — users can change the title of their custom playlist.
 - Save Playlist to Account — users can save their custom playlist by clicking a button called SAVE TO SPOTIFY.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.